L2 production & perception

 "speaker-hearers" of their L1.

-processing centers.
-At a neural level, production and perception
+and via higher processing centers.
+At a neural level, production and perception show a

-show a mutual influence, which depends on level of processing and
+mutual influence, which depends on level of processing and type of stimulation.

-longer VOT values to identify stimuli as /t/ (as opposed to /d/) than Spanish-speaking adults do.
+adults require longer VOT values to identify stimuli as /t/ (as opposed to /d/) than

 It is uncertain how long it takes children learning an L1 to align production and perception.
 Here too the results